gushogg-blake/chrome-ctrl-scroll/readme.md

 ## Installation

-Download this repo somewhere, enable Developer mode in extensions, and click "Load unpacked" and point it to the donwloaded folder.
+Clone the repo and then add `--load-extension=/path/to/ctrl-scroll` to the launcher for Chrome/Brave.

 ## Customisation